-List examples of economic decisions that the following people would need to make with the use of accounting information:

-- A marketing manager - A production manager - The Chief Executive Officer of a national football league - The manager of a second-hand clothing charity.
+- (a) List examples of economic decisions that the following people would need to make with the use of accounting information: - i. a marketing manager - ii. a production manager - iii. the Chief Executive Officer of a national football league - iv. the manager of a second-hand clothing charity.

-Marketing manager: Decisions about which marketing tools (e.g. radio, TV, billboards, brochures, sponsorships etc.) are most effective in promoting the company's products/services; the best times to put advertising (e.g. which times on TV or radio); how much to spend on advertising; whether it is beneficial to conducts surveys for customers about the products/services.

-Production manager: Decisions about appropriate production staff levels; appropriate plant and machinery capacity to meet customer's demands; costs of raw materials, labour and overhead, such as electricity, in order to make the appropriate goods; where to get the best suppliers of materials with reasonable price; costs of occupational health and safety; how to improve the efficiency of the production process (e.g. acquiring new machinery).

-Chief Executive Officer of a national football league: Decisions about the venue selection and costs for football matches; ticket pricing for football matches in different venues and for special events (such as grand final); possible breaches of the salary cap imposed on football clubs; possible implementation of new rules or abolition of certain existing rules; annual membership fees; sponsorship enticements and entitlements; selection of new players for the national draft; addition of new football clubs within the league.

-Manager of second-hand clothing charity: Decisions about the pricing of second-hand clothing; appropriate locations and display equipment for clothing stores; the cost of collection systems to receive donated clothing; the cost of mending any suitable clothing items; the cost of disposing of any unsuitable items; overheads such as electricity, insurance; the costs of full-time employment and the management of volunteers.
+- i.
+Marketing manager: decisions about which marketing tools (e.g. radio, TV, billboards, brochures, sponsorships etc.) are most effective in promoting the company's products/services; the best times to put advertising (e.g. which times on TV or radio); how much to spend on advertising; whether it is beneficial to conducts surveys for customers about the products/services. - ii.
+Production manager: decisions about appropriate production staff levels; appropriate plant and machinery capacity to meet customer's demands; costs of raw materials, labour and overhead, such as electricity, in order to make the appropriate goods; where to get the best suppliers of materials with reasonable price; costs of occupational health and safety; how to improve the efficiency of the production process (e.g. acquiring new machinery). - iii.
+Chief Executive Officer of a national football league: decisions about the venue selection and costs for football matches; ticket pricing for football matches in different venues and for special events (such as grand final); possible breaches of the salary cap imposed on football clubs; possible implementation of new rules or abolition of certain existing rules; annual membership fees; sponsorship enticements and entitlements; selection of new players for the national draft; addition of new football clubs within the league. - iv.
+Manager of second-hand clothing charity: decisions about the pricing of second-hand clothing; appropriate locations and display equipment for clothing stores; the cost of collection systems to receive donated clothing; the cost of mending any suitable clothing items; the cost of disposing of any unsuitable items; overheads such as electricity, insurance; the costs of full-time employment and the management of volunteers.

-Exercise 1.9 Choosing an accounting career
+Choosing an accounting career

 After reading the chapter, discuss the areas in which accountants work, and indicate which area(s) you find most interesting and/or familiar.
 If you intend to pursue a career in any one of these areas of accounting, discuss the types of decisions and advice that you believe you will be involved in making and giving.
+(LO10)